Prerequisite – Access-lists (ACL)

 These are the Access-list which are made using the source IP address only.
 These ACLs permit or deny the entire protocol suite.
-They don’t distinguish between the IP traffic such as TCP, UDP, Https etc. By using numbers 1-99 or 1300-1999, router will understand it as a standard ACL and the specified address as source IP address.
+They don’t distinguish between the IP traffic such as TCP, UDP, HTTPS, etc. By using numbers 1-99 or 1300-1999, the router will understand it as a standard ACL and the specified address as the source IP address.

 - Standard Access-list is generally applied close to destination (but not always).

-- In standard access-list, whole network or sub-network is denied.
+- In a standard access list, the whole network or sub-network is denied.

 - Standard access-list uses the range 1-99 and extended range 1300-1999.

 - Standard access-list is implemented using source IP address only.